GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 ### Inject with static declarations {: #static-declarative }

-!!!.aside.aside--key

-I changed the anchor for this section.
-I don't like breaking links, but I think this is a net good change as it makes the ancors for static & dynamic declarations more consistent.
-WDYT?

-!!!

-Use static conntent script declarations in manifest.json for scripts that should be automatically run on a well known set of pages.
+Use static content script declarations in manifest.json for scripts that should be automatically run on a well known set of pages.

 Statically declared scripts are registered in the manifest under the `"content_scripts"` field.